 24. Care instructions

 Your online store needs to represent your apparel brand in the best possible way.
-The look should make the customer associate to your brand values.
-It is not only the look you should think about, but also your story.
+The look should make the customer associate with your brand values.
+It is not only the look you should think about but also your story.
 Your website is the place where you can enforce your brand’s story and what it is all about.